Hungary–Poland relations

-Country comparison

 Historic relations

 Good relations between Poland and Hungary date back to the Middle Ages.
 Both countries shared a border for nearly 800 years, from the 10th century to the First Partition of Poland in 1772.
 The Polish and Hungarian ruling dynasties (such as the Piast dynasty or House of Árpád) often intermarried.

+Since the mid-13th century, trade between Hungary and Poland has increased significantly, as well as the transit of Hungarian goods through Poland to Baltic ports and German countries, and foreign (Flemish, English, German) products in the opposite direction, reaching its peak during the Hungarian-Polish union under the reign of Louis I.

+In 1320 King Charles I of Hungary married Princess Elizabeth of Poland and a Hungarian–Polish alliance was formed, which benefited both countries.
+It helped Hungary defeat the Holy Roman Empire and Austria in the war of 1322–1337, whereas in 1327 a diplomatic intervention of Charles I prevented a subjugation of Polish territories to King John of Bohemia, and Hungary aided Poland in the Polish–Teutonic War of 1326–1332.
 Louis the Great was king of Hungary and Croatia from 1342 and king of Poland from 1370 until his death in 1382.
 He was his father's heir, Charles I of the House of Anjou-Sicily (King of Hungary and Croatia) and his uncle's heir, Casimir III the Great (king of Poland – last of the Piast dynasty).
 King Casimir had no legitimate sons.
 Apparently, in order to provide a clear line of succession and avoid dynastic uncertainty, he arranged for his nephew, King Louis I of Hungary, to be his successor in Poland.
 Louis' younger daughter Saint Jadwiga of Poland inherited the Polish throne, and became one of the most popular monarchs of Poland.

+Hungarians and Poles fought together against the Ottoman invasion of Europe at the Battle of Nicopolis in 1396 as part of a larger European coalition led by King Sigismund of Hungary.
 In 1440–1444, the two countries shared the same King again, after King Władysław III of Poland became also King of Hungary.
 He was eventually killed in the Battle of Varna in which a coalition of Central and Eastern European countries led by Poland and Hungary was defeated by the Turks.
 Poles fought on the side of Hungary in subsequent Ottoman–Hungarian wars, including the battles of Kosovo (1448) and Mohács (1526).
 From 1490 to 1526, both countries were ruled by separate but closely related branches of the Jagiellonian dynasty, after Polish prince Władysław, son of Polish King Casimir IV Jagiellon, became King Vladislaus II of Hungary.
 In 1576, Poland elected the Hungarian nobleman Stephen Báthory as its king, who is regarded as one of Poland's greatest rulers.
+The great Hungarian Renaissance poet Bálint Balassi spent parts of his life and wrote some of his poems in Poland.
+There are memorials to him at his places of stay in Odrzykoń, Nowy Żmigród, Rymanów, Dębno, Braniewo and Kraków.
 The famous Polish hussars were modelled after Hungarian hussars.